 SO many cute styles from so many bloggers came back to Stitch Fix.

-Stitch Fix gave me my first box for free, and you can get yours totally free here too (yes, I mean 100% free)!
-Even though they gave it to me, I’m not going to hold back on how I feel about them and their product inside this Stitch Fix review!
+Stitch Fix gave me my first box for free, and you can get yours totally free here too (yes, I mean 100% free!)
+But don’t worry, even though they gave it to me for free, I’m not going to hold back on how I feel about them and their product inside this Stitch Fix review!
 This is 100% authentic and has been updated since I started getting boxes since 2016.

 What is Stitch Fix?

-Stitch Fix is a company that sends you a box with 5 items in it each month that are hand-picked by a stylist just for you based on your coloring (hair, eyes, skin) and style preferences.
-The whole thing is free when you sign up here, otherwise, you have to pay $20 for your box.
+Stitch Fix is a subscription service company that sends you a box with 5 items in it each month that are hand-picked by a stylist just for you based on your coloring (hair, eyes, skin) and style preferences.
+The first one is free when you sign up here, otherwise, you have to pay $20 for your box.
 Any items you like you can buy, and the others you can return!

-Once you get the box, you get to see the items that were picked for you.
-They can range from shirts, skirts, dresses, coats, vests, sweaters, jeans, jewelry and more.
+Once you get the Stitch Fix box, you get to see the items that were picked for you.
+They can range from shirts, skirts, dresses, coats, vests, sweaters, jeans, jewelry, and more.